ManelBrull/xliff-escaping/README.md

 <h1> Xliff-escaping </h1>

 <h3> Introduction </h3>
- XLIFF is an XML format for communication with translation agencies.
+XLIFF is a XML format for communication with translation agencies.
-We can put all the bits of texts that we want translated into an xliff document and send it to the translation agency.
+We can put all the bits of texts that we want translated into a xliff document and send it to the translation agency.
-They can read it with their tools, put in the trnasalted texts, and send us back another xliff document.
+They can read it with their tools, put in the transalted texts, and send us back another xliff document.
 A standart format ensures that different translation tools are interoperable.
-Inside an xliff document, the translatable text are sent inside source elements.
+Inside a xliff document, the translatable text are sent inside source elements.

 Often, we are translating web pages, and the translatable texts include some html elements.
 The problem is if we find html tags inside a source element.
-We cannot hace html elements inside a source tag because they would break the xliff format and also confuse the human trnaslator who does not know html.
+We cannot have html elements inside a source tag because they would break the xliff format and also confuse the human trnaslator who does not know html.

 This code recieves a String and returns a String.
 The received String is a small text that may contain some html elements and a source tag to translate.
-The returned stringshould be the same, with the html elements properly escaped for inclusion in an xliff source element.
+The returned string should be the same, with the html elements properly escaped for inclusion in a xliff source element.

 * We assume that the text is a correct html snippet with source tags.
 * All openings tags have matching closing tag.